moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

-## Integrating Data Products with Tableau Desktop
+# Integrating Data Products with Tableau Desktop

-The following steps outline the process for integrating Tableau Desktop with DataOS:
+The following document outline the process for integrating Tableau Desktop with DataOS.

+The semantic model can be integrated with Tableau Cloud using the following ways:

+- [Using Data Product Hub (Recommended – GUI based)](/interfaces/data_product_hub/activation/bi_sync/tableau_desk/#using-data-product-hub-recommended--gui-based): Add connection details through an intuitive graphical interface.

+- [Using cURL command (Command-Line based)](/interfaces/data_product_hub/activation/bi_sync/tableau_desk/#using-curl-command-command-line-based): Add connection details in the terminal via cURL command.

+## Using Data Product Hub (Recommended - GUI based) {#using-data-product-hub}

+Follow the below steps:

 ### **Step 1: Navigate to the Data Product Hub**